+Running in software rendering mode Cinnamon is currently running without video hardware acceleration and, as a result, you may observe much higher than normal CPU usage.
 There could be a problem with your drivers or some other issue.
 For the best experience, it is recommended that you only use this mode for troubleshooting purposes.

 Then you are on the right page, because here I will show you in a few simple steps how to fix this problem.

 It's really easy and you don't need any knowledge of the Linux terminal, drivers or something similar.

 Fix the Linux Mint and VirtualBox Video Hardware Acceleration Problem - 2 Solutions